+20 115 296 5919 booking@egyptholidaymakers.com

 The Red Sea is best known for:

-• Its vibrant coral reefs that stretch over 2,000 kilometers.
+• It’s vibrant coral reefs that stretch over 2,000 kilometers.

 10 Interesting Facts About the Red Sea